 Sitting Back Exercise To Help With Relief From Back Pain

 We have discussed proper back posture and sitting posture including the detrimental effects of sitting for extended periods.
-Sitting without shifting creates a constant gravitational load on spinal discs, so in addition to proper sitting posture and methods to help maintain normal posture and activity in the muscles and discs like the Active Seat, there is a simple method to perform an exercise while sitting that may help.
+Sitting without shifting creates a constant gravitational load on spinal discs, so in addition to proper sitting posture and methods to help maintain normal posture and activity in the muscles and discs like the Active Seat, there is a simple sitting back exercise method to perform an while sitting that can help.

 Prolonged sitting has been shown detrimental to the low back especially when combined with awkward postures.
 With the rapid development of modern technology, sitting is now the most common posture in today’s workplace.
 Investigations have shown that sitting induces flexion in the lumbar spine as well as movement of the disc backward and swelling around the end portion of the spinal cord.
 There is also a correlation to the level of degeneration and disc height loss in sitting.
 Many lower back problems appear to be related to prolonged sitting with a common clinical reporting of stiffness or pain during and/or after sitting.